Nick Chubb Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Matchup vs. Baltimore

-- Against the Ravens, Chubb's 56.3 rushing yards per game over his seven career matchups are 13.2 fewer than his over/under in Sunday's game.
+- Chubb has averaged 56.3 rushing yards per game in his seven career matchups against the Ravens, 13.2 fewer yards than his over/under in Sunday's game.

-- In two of seven games against the Ravens Chubb run for a touchdown, and had multiple TDs in both of those games.
+- Chubb, in seven matchups versus the Ravens, has run for a TD twice, including multiple scores in both games.

-- In terms of defending against the run, the Ravens are first in the NFL, allowing 84.3 yards per game.
+- Allowing 84.3 rushing yards per game, the Ravens have the best run defense in the NFL.

-- This year the Ravens are ranked ninth in the NFL in rushing touchdowns allowed (10).
+- The Browns are up against the NFL's ninth-ranked D when it comes to rushing TDs conceded (10 this year).

 Recent Performances